“And after you see what happens, you will never be the same again!”

 And then we get a nice, clear close-up on a pair of scissors, carefully placed just within reach.

-Joe grabs the scissors and stabs the monster in the chest, chasing it away.
+Joe grabs the scissors and stabs the monster in the left shoulder, chasing it away.

 This is a fantastic lesson for the young set at Christmas time.
 Now they know what scissors are for.